 Branch Class¶

 The branch class is one of the "super classes" in GUILDA.
 There are two main child classes that are derived from the branch class: 1.
-Branch Pi-Type Circuit Model Class (branch_pi
+Branch Pi-Type Circuit Model Class (branch_pi), and 2.
+Branch Pi-Type Circuit with Transformer Model Class (branch_pi_transformer).

 The branch super class is composed of